自救吧,何必听人家的?

 “New research into the neurobiology of bilingualism has found that being fluent in two languages, particularly from early childhood, not only enhances a person’s ability to concentrate, but might also protect against the onset of dementia and other age-related cognitive decline.

 Scientists have discovered that bilingual adults have denser gray matter (brain tissue packed with information-processing nerve cells and fibers), especially in the brain’s left hemisphere, where most language and communication skills are controlled.
 The effect is strongest in people who learned a second language before the age of five and in those who are most proficient at their second language.
-This finding suggests that being bilingual from an early age significantly alters the brain’s structure.” (
+This finding suggests that being bilingual from an early age significantly alters the brain’s structure.”
+(Society for Neuroscience, 2008)

 That's a long quote but it does say quite compactly what other sources confirm - that learning another language, early and well, improves brain structure and function permanently, in a way that learning other things may not.
 Surely enhancing the ability to concentrate is something which will have benefits in every area of learning.
 Rather than being a distraction from "Key Competencies", "Basics" or "Core Subjects", early bilingualism can be seen as "sharpening the axe" before spending the day chopping down a really big tree!